vedranmiletic/openforcefield.org/content/force-fields/force-fields/_index.md

 ## Sage ##
 ![Sage](img/noun_sage.svg)

 Sage (OpenFF 2.y.z) is the codename for the second generation of the small molecule force fields released by the Open Force Field Initiative.
 This line of force field release contains our first set of retrained Lennard-Jones parameters in addition to continued improvements to the valence parameters.
-All scripts, inputs and the results generated as part of the training the Sage line of OpenFF force fields can be found in [openff-sage](https://github.com/openforcefield/openff-sage) Github repository.
+All scripts, inputs and the results generated as part of the training the Sage line of OpenFF force fields can be found in the linked GitHub repositories.

+{{< br >}}{{< br >}}
+### openff 2.2.0 ###

+#### Release date: April 18, 2024

+Updates to openff-2.1.0 which include improvements to small ring angles and sulfamide parameters.
+Contributions for this release include changes from Alexandra McIsaac and Pavan Behara, benchmarking results and infrastructure from Alexandra McIsaac, Brent Westbrook, Matthew Thompson, Jeffrey Wagner, Meghan Osato, Hannah Baumann, and Lily Wang, with valuable feedback from Lily Wang, Trevor Gokey, Chapin Cavender, David Mobley, Lee Ping Wang, Christopher Bayly, Bill Swope, and the OpenFF team.

+Find more details in the [release notes](https://github.com/openforcefield/openff-forcefields/releases/tag/2024.04.0), including how to re-run optimization and datasets used in training stored in [sage-2.2.0](https://github.com/openforcefield/sage-2.2.0) repo.

+{{<button href="https://github.com/openforcefield/openff-forcefields/releases/tag/2024.04.0" text="GitHub" >}}
+{{<button href="https://zenodo.org/record/10995191" text="DOI" >}}

 {{< br >}}{{< br >}}
 ### openff 2.1.0 ###